zoonoo/azure-docs.ko-kr/articles/hdinsight/hdinsight-storm-scp-programming-guide.md

         if (!replay)
         {
-            /* If it is not replayed, update the toalCount and lastCommittedTxId vaule */ totalCount = totalCount + this.count;
+            /* If it is not replayed, update the totalCount and lastCommittedTxId value */ totalCount = totalCount + this.count;
             lastCommittedTxId = this.txAttempt.TxId;
         }